 Probiotics may positively influence our bodies' immune response and help maintain a healthy community of microorganisms within the gut.

-Probiotics are found in food and supplement form, which can help support the bacteria that live inside the gut, especially when challenged by antibiotics, poor diet, stress or travelling.
+Probiotics exist in food and supplement forms, which can help support the bacteria that live inside the gut, especially when challenged by antibiotics, poor diet, stress or travelling.